 When will Tasters be held?

-Taster courses are held during all Summer programs, both two-week and four-week programs.
-Taster courses consist of six hours of classes spread across weekday afternoons (after classes in the mornings).
+Taster courses are held during all Summer programs.
+Taster courses consist of five hours of classes spread across weekday afternoons (after subject classes in the mornings).
 This means you can maximise your learning potential while still being able to enjoy the excursions, activities and other non-academic sides of the Reach Cambridge experience.

 How much does a Taster course cost?

-Most Taster courses cost £395, with the exception of Community Outreach (£150).
-This covers six hours of teaching, plus excursions outside of the classroom (where relevant) and any materials you may need.
+Most Taster courses cost £395.
+This covers five hours of teaching, plus excursions outside of the classroom (where relevant) and any materials you may need.